United States Uniformed Services Oath of Office: History

 The first oaths of office were given to those serving under the Continental Army, beginning in 1775.
 A candidate had to not only name the 13 states, but also swear to keep them "free, independent and sovereign states and declare no allegiance to George the third, king of Great Britain" as well as "defend the United States against King George, his heirs and successors, and his and their abettors, assistants and adherents".

 It was first updated in September 1776, after the Declaration of Independence, to swear to be "true to the United States of America, and to serve them honestly and faithfully against all their enemies opposers whatsoever; and to observe and obey the orders of the Continental Congress and the orders of the Generals and officers set over me by them".

 This was changed in 1789 to place allegiance to the Constitution of the United States at the beginning of the oath.
 It remained relatively unchanged until the 1860s.
 At this point, the reference to "them" was replaced with "it" to reflect the realities of the divided nation during the American Civil War, as well as the shifting attitude of viewing the United States as one entity rather than a collection of smaller ones.

-In 1884, it was simplified to having the candidate "solemnly swear (or affirm) to support and defend the Constitution of the United States against all enemies, foreign or domestic; to bear true faith and allegiance to the same; to take this obligation freely, without any mental reservation or purpose of evasion; and to well and faithfully discharge the duties of the office on which I am about to enter.
-So help me God."

-This was the oath until 1959, when it found its current form.
+The conflict also resulted in adding the phrase "...all enemies, Foreign and domestic," in reference to Confederate sympathizers, as well as "without any mental reservation or purpose of evasion" in reference to members who were secretly supporting the South.
+In 1868, the officer oath was simplified to:

+The enlisted oath underwent further revision and, as of 1862, read: